Community Composting in Schools and Allotments is Regulated

 While the composting of waste food, and including meat and fish, increases the risks involved these are still limited if the waste is restricted to food that was originally fit for human consumption (catering waste) and used on-site.

-The compost produced can be used to the benefit the plot holders and any surplus could provide a source of income generation if sold to non-members for use on the site.
-In this way it becomes an integral part of the running the allotment.
+The compost produced can be used to the benefit the CIC and any surplus could provide a source of income generation if sold to non-members.

 Normally a Community Composting site will require planning permission and the advice of the planning authority should be sort at the earliest possible stage.
 This will not be the case where a school has a few bins in their garden and is using them as part of the educational processes.